Talk, Listen, Connect: How Humans and AI Evaluate Empathy in Responses to Emotionally Charged Narratives: Limitations and Future Work

 A second major concern in our work is the issue of personalization in empathetic AI systems.
 In this study, we examined the impact of incorporating persona (gender, personality, or shared experiences) and fine-tuning the models \cite{krebs1975empathy, eklund2009ve}.
 While personalization can improve the perceived empathy in AI systems, it also raises important ethical concerns, especially in healthcare.
 Healthcare data is highly sensitive, and the use of personal information to create realistic empathetic interactions requires strong safeguards to prevent misuse or breaches \cite{yalccin2019evaluating}.
 Moreover, AI systems must be carefully designed to avoid reinforcing existing biases in healthcare.
 For instance, if AI is trained using biased data, it could lead to disparities in how empathy is expressed toward patients from different demographics or cultural groups, potentially worsening existing inequalities in healthcare \cite{paiva2017empathy}.
 Given these concerns, future research must emphasize the urgent need for ethical guidelines and oversight in the development of empathetic AI, especially when personalized interactions are involved \cite{yalccin2019evaluating}.
-In addition, the diversity of datasets should be expanded, by recruiting participants from varied cultural and demographic backgrounds to test the external validity and generalizability of findings.
-Furthermore, the design of empathetic AI must account for inclusivity and adaptability across diverse cultural contexts, ensuring systems can interact with a wide range of emotional expressions and cultural norms.